 - Local piloting of new methods and solutions, joint learning and exchange of experiences for better capitalization of brownfields via organized site visits, stakeholder workshops, webinars, teleconferences and other project events

 - Identifying and promoting already existing good practices and knowledge on brownfield regeneration and co-creative urban planning approaches from project cities and cities beyond the project

 - Strengthening Public-Private-People (PPP) partnership to contribute to the development of high-quality urban environment and implementation of new solutions for low-carbon cities

 - Developing and testing of Integrated Planning and Partnership model (IPPM) to Brownfield regeneration for the Central Baltic cities

-The project leads to an increased awareness of existing good examples and solutions for better management of urban brownfield areas.
-The project results in a more efficient interaction and cooperation among cities, land owners and developers and other relevant sectors involved in the urban development process in the participating cities and Central Baltic area.
+The project led to an increased awareness of existing good examples and solutions for better management of urban brownfield areas.
+The project resulted in a more efficient interaction and cooperation among cities, land owners and developers and other relevant sectors involved in the urban development process in the participating cities and Central Baltic area.

 - Better capitalization of existing good practices on Brownfield regeneration

 - Formulated common understanding and framework of the Brownfield regeneration in the Central Baltic region to support smart urban development